 Riptide GP2 (£1.99)

-Best MFi-compatible iPhone & iPad games: RPGs & adventure games
+Best MFi games for Bluetooth controllers: RPGs & adventure games

 The classic console roleplaying game was always a joypad-based pleasure, and an MFi controller can help you get more out of your favourite iOS RPG too.